PrometheusVault/ember/docs/operations.md

 If bindings or models cannot be found, the REPL emits actionable errors instead of crashing so you can correct the configuration and retry.

+## Logging

+Every Ember session writes a rotating log to `$VAULT_DIR/logs/agents/core.log` (see `docs/vault.md`).
+Slash commands, planner activity, and general runtime events appear there, giving you an audit trail even when the REPL scrollback is cleared.
+Rotate or ship the log by managing the files under the vault’s `logs/agents` directory.

 ## Docker workflow

 Use Docker when you want parity with production-like environments: